 Agritourism is one of the most popular trends in small farming today.
 Some producers love to share their crops and pastures with guests, often taking the opportunity to educate people about farming and ranching, both conventional and alternative.

 Is this an enterprise that you have considered adding to your farm?
 If so, you might be looking for ideas to make your agritourism venue unique.
-Yes, pumpkin patches, hay rides, petting zoos, bed and breakfasts, etc. are all fine.
+Yes, pumpkin patches, hay rides, petting zoos, and bed and breakfasts are all fine.
 But how about something a little different?

 Time to brainstorm!
 Here are a few innovative options that farmers are experimenting with:

 - Guided birdwatching tours.
 A small farm in a rural setting often provides the diverse habitat that birds love.
 And if you love nothing better than to watch and talk birds, this could be just the enterprise that you are looking for.